smaht-dac/submitr/docs/source/credentials.rst

     If you only have `one` single environment defined in this ``~/.smaht-keys.json`` file then the ``--env`` argument will not be necessary when using the ``smaht-submit`` commands.

 N.B.
-If you are not sure what ``server`` you should be submitting to, reach out to your contact on the SMaHT DAC Team at `smhelp@hms-dbmi.atlassian.net <mailto:smhelp@hms-dbmi.atlassian.net>`_.
+If you are not sure what ``server`` you should be submitting to, please reach out to your contact on the SMaHT DAC Team at `smhelp@hms-dbmi.atlassian.net <mailto:smhelp@hms-dbmi.atlassian.net>`_.

 Securing SMaHT Portal Access Keys